-I'm thrilled to have been invited to contribute to "Sax on the Web", and to be writing in the company of the living saxophone encyclopedias of Paul Coats, Steve Goodson and Tim Price.
+I'm thrilled to have been invited to contribute to "Sax on the Web", and to be writing in the company of the living saxophone encyclopedias of Tim Price et al.

 For my first article I'd like to put out a few ideas that are aimed at making your practice session more fun.
 Beginners, intermediate and advanced players should be able to find something that they can use here, but this article is dedicated to the many adult amateur musicians out there.